NUMde/compass-numapp-web/docs/customization/README.md

 - or questionnaire item with `linkId` `1.10.1` is answered with boolean value `true`

 If none of the above criteria are met, the flag is submitted as `false`.
 For checkbox questions that have multiple answers, you can define multiple answers that must be selected to fulfill the trigger criteria (logical AND).
-To define multiple answers, add more values to the array.
+To do that, add more values to the array.

 ### `ROUTES`